-So you’ve spent months screwing around on your blog…and nothing is happening.
+So you’ve spent months screwing around, creating amazing content…and nothing is happening.
 Despite all your effort, you still haven’t cracked 100 subscribers.

 I know…I was one of you.